 In 1874 the church founded its first college in Battle Creek, Michigan.
 A few years later, the rapidly growing California church began looking for a good location for a school in Northern California.

 Fifteen miles north of Santa Rosa, in the vineyards of Healdsburg, they found ideal property and purchased an imposing, fully furnished brick structure just off Healdsburg's main street.
 Healdsburg Academy opened there on April 11, 1882, with two teachers and twenty-six students.
-In 1899, to reflect the expanding curriculum, the school's name was changed to Healdsburg College.
+Just a few months later, the school's name was changed to Healdsburg College.
 In 1906 it became Pacific Union College.